spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 To complete this tutorial, you will need the following items in place:

-- Follow the steps described in the [Set up Palette with AWS](./setup.md) guide to authenticate Palette for use with your AWS cloud account and create a Palette API key.
+- Follow the steps described in the [Set up Palette with GCP](./setup.md) guide to authenticate Palette for use with your GCP cloud account and create a Palette API key.
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) or [Podman](https://podman.io/docs/installation)
   installed if you choose to follow along using the tutorial container.
 - If you choose to clone the repository instead of using the tutorial container, make sure you have the following